oceantime/mFrame/docs/Guide_Custom_GCanvas_Bridge.md

        `RCT_EXPORT_BLOCKING_SYNCHRONOUS_METHOD` , synchronous method
        `RCT_EXPORT_METHOD`,  asynchornous method

 There may be different way in bridges.
 But you bridge must support export asynchornous and synchronous method both for javascript call native method.
-And you must implement [Export method list](#Export Method List)  to ensure `GCanvas` work well through your bridge .
+And you must implement [Export method list](#Export Method List)  to ensure `WmCanvas` work well through your bridge .

 ### Android